 A key in making a soundtrack iconic can be reusing parts from a melody or theme that captures the game well.
 One melody can be reused in many different arrangements in order to fit different parts of the game.
 Sadness, Anger, Hopefulness is all possible to achieve with just one melody, and the same goes for the theme.

 7. Be Ready for Revisions

 You need to be prepared for your work to be evaluated by others and perhaps rewritten or scrapped.
 Even if you created really good music, it might not be the best fit for the game.
 It’s just the nature of creating a product.
 You may need to test a few prototypes out before coming up with the right one.

-Fun fact: Runescape has 1,198 musical pieces and Tetris has 1.
+Fun fact: Runescape has 1,198 musical pieces and Tetris for Gameboy has 4.